 Give them a little spritz

 In between bathes and brush-outs, scented spritzers will refresh and condition your dog’s coat.
 Look for all natural options without harsh chemicals that won’t damage their skin and overpower their noses with artificial scents.
-Mauro Pet Care has several Body Mists to help refresh and rehydrate your dog’s coat between baths.
+Mauro Pet Care has several Mauro Pet Products to help refresh and rehydrate your dog’s coat between baths.

 Wash their bedding regularly

 Pet bedding should be washed every 1 to 2 weeks.
 Look for beds that have a cover that is easily removed and machine washable.
-In between washes, you can vacuum the bed and spray it with Mauro’s My Space: An Aromatherapy Pet Bed Spray.
+In between washes, you can vacuum the bed and spray it with Mauro’s Mauro Pet Products.

 Refresh with essential oils